perguto/Country-Flag-Emojis-for-Windows/readme.md

 ## Troubleshooting

+### New emojis only not showing in browser

+Make sure, you don't simultaneously use other browser extensions for Emojis or different fonts.
+Also note that some sites load their own emoji fonts and might therefore not work.

+Alternatively, if you only want flags in your browser, get the tampermonkey chrome extension (greasemonkey for firefox) and install this script: [https://perguto.github.io/tampermonkey/Country%20Emojis.user.js](https://perguto.github.io/tampermonkey/Country%20Emojis.user.js)

+### New emojis not showing at all

 In case you still see the old emojis after a restart, you can try clearing the font cache.
 That is, open powershell as administrator:

 ![](./screenshots/pwsh_as_admin.png)